 As far as overall aesthetic goes, Hogsmeade gets the slight edge.
 While both Hogsmeade and Diagon Alley are very immersive and fun, the Hogwarts castle in Hosgmeade is just so breathtaking in person.

-How To Get Early Admission to the Wizarding World of Harry Potter
+How To Get Early Admission

 Now, you may be thinking, “Wow!
 There is a lot to see in the Wizarding World of Harry Potter.
 Is there any way to get in early?”
 The answer is: YES!

-Universal has nine total hotels on its property and, when you stay at one of the three premier Universal hotels (Hard Rock, Royal Pacific or Portofino Bay), you get to enter the Wizarding World of Harry Potter one full hour earlier than the general public, plus you get an express pass for all rides in the parks to use during the remainder of the day.
+Universal has nine total hotels on its property and, when you stay at one of the three premier Universal hotels (Hard Rock, Royal Pacific or Portofino Bay), you get to enter the Wizarding World of Harry Potter one full hour earlier than the general public, plus you get an express pass for most rides in the parks to use during the remainder of the day.

 We stayed at Portofino Bay to take advantage of these bonuses, and it was DEFINITELY worth it to us.
 While we felt that the hotel was “just ok” overall for the price, we were able to experience the two most popular rides at the Wizarding World of Harry Potter within that first hour with NO lines… and I know for a fact that the lines ran from a half-hour up to FOUR HOURS per ride for the remainder of the day.